All Tendring based SME’s include self-employed and new business started between 23 March 2020 and November 2020 are eligible for this scheme

 We reserve the right to request any supplementary information from businesses, and they should look to provide this, where requested, as soon as possible.

-An application for an EBAF Grant is deemed to have been made when a duly completed application form is received via our online procedure.
+An application for a BAG Grant is deemed to have been made when a duly completed application form is received via our online procedure.

 In order to fairly administer the scheme, we have decided that awards will be determined as follows:

 - There will be a limited period during which applications can be made.
-The original deadline of the end of February has been extended to June;
+This will be published on the Council’s website;

 - Any business wishing to claim should complete the necessary form on our website.
 This will also include the provision of such evidence as required by us; and